 - No access to funds if they’re needed

-What about selling everything and closing the account?
+Icing your account is one thing, but what about selling everything and closing the account?

 Option 2: Liquidate Accounts and Re-invest in Your New Country